ak545/dns-domain-expiration-checker/README.md

 Send a warning message to email address (default is None) Here you must specify the email address of the recipient.

+**-subject STRING, --email-subject STRING**

+Append custom text to the email subject (default is None).
+This is an additional option for --email-to.

 **-ssl, --email-ssl**

 Send email via SSL (default is False).
 This is an additional option for --email-to.